hyperledger-labs/splice/cluster/README.md

   Note that this hides any existing images, running containers, etc. but they are still there and the step is reversible.
 - `export CI=1`, and build the images using `make docker-build -j`

+## Docker-Compose

+Similarly to `cncluster`, we have a `splice-compose.sh` script for development purposes of the docker-compose validator deployment.

+The most useful subcommand there is `splice-compose.sh start`.
+It should be run from a cluster deployment directory, and will spin up a docker-compose validator against that cluster.
+Logs from the validator and participant will be streamed to `logs/compose-validator.clog` and `logs/compose-participant.clog` resp.
+Use `splice-compose.sh stop` to stop it (and `splice-compose.sh stop -D` to completely nuke it, i.e. also delete its persistent data).

 ## Onboarding